Quality Improvement Program

 The Medicare CAHPS® (Consumer Assessment of Healthcare Providers and Systems) is an annual questionnaire that asks a randomly selected number of Medicare members about their experience with doctors, hospitals and other health care professionals.
 Some examples of the questions include:

-- How your doctor or other health care team members talk with you, for example, answer your questions, do they spend enough time with you?
+- How your doctor or other health care team members talk with you.

-- Knowledge of the medicines you take and why you take them
+- A list of the medicines you take and why you take them.

 Each year Medicare evaluates health plans, like CareSource, based on a 5-star rating system.
 CMS uses the five-star quality rating system to measure your experience with both CareSource and your health care team.
 Star Ratings are based on how well CareSource does in the categories below: